Family Asylum: a possibility after family reunification

 If your family has a residence permit for the purpose of family reunification, it will remain valid during the asylum procedure.
 Although your family will also receive a temporary residence permit (i.e. "Aufenthaltsgestattung"), they have all the rights which a person with a residence permit can enjoy.
 This rule also pertains if your family applies for a residence permit (for the purpose of family reunification) after submitting their application for family asylum.

-If your own asylum application has not yet been decided, or in case you have been granted a residence permit due to a national ban on deportation, you cannot apply for a family asylum.
-In case your underage, unmarried child flees to Germany after you, an asylum procedure will be initiated for them automatically, if:
+If you have a residence permit based on a ban on deportation, your family is not entitled to family asylum.
+However, if your underage, unmarried child has fled to Germany after you, an asylum procedure will automatically be initiated for your chld.

 Once the asylum procedure has been initiated for your child, you will be informed in writing.
 You will also be asked if you want to refrain from carrying out the asylum procedure for your child.
-Seek advice from a counselling centre or a lawyer.
+You can seek advice from a counselling centre or a lawyer.
 On Pro Asyl's website, you can search for a counselling centre nearby.
-Plus, on our Local Search page, you can find lawyers who specialise in refugees’/asylum seekers’ rights.
+Plus, on our Local Search page, you can find lawyers who specialise in refugees’ rights.
 Enter the name of your city and search for counselling services concerning asylum, residence and other legal issues.

 Important